top of page

 Yes.
 There are specific protocols to be followed depending on clients' presenting problems, emotional stability, medical condition, and other factors.
 We will teach you tons of containing/soothing techniques before starting processing.

-What happens afterwards?
+What happens afterward?

 You may continue to process the memories for days or even weeks after the session.
-You might experience strong feelings, new insights or dreams.
+You might experience strong feelings, new insights, or dreams.
 It is a continuation of the healing process.
 You can use the container skills to manage strong feelings/sensations and address residual concerns with your therapist next session.
 As the distressing symptoms fade, you can work with me on developing new skills and ways of coping.